 If you are a first-time homeowner, you may wonder what you can do to keep your home’s various systems in good condition.
 Many of us who go from renting and having all our issues taken care of by a maintenance team may feel overwhelmed to suddenly find out that all of our home’s issues, from clogged toilets to broken down air conditioning, fall on our shoulders.
 However, you don’t need to worry.
-With some knowledge and help from the professionals at H. L. Moe Co., Inc, you’ll be in great shape and ready to enjoy your new home.
+With some knowledge and help from the professionals at Moe Plumbing Services, you’ll be in great shape and ready to enjoy your new home.

 This month we look at your HVAC system and provide tips on keeping it running smoothly for years to come.
 Keep reading to learn more.

 Protecting Your HVAC System

 While living in an apartment or rental, you may have had central heating and air, or you may have had baseboard heaters and a window AC.
 Regardless of your setup, if you were renting, your landlord was likely responsible for maintaining and repairing your HVAC system.
 Now that you own your own home, you are the one responsible.
 This can be intimidating, especially if you are working with a type of system you are unfamiliar with.

 The average HVAC system costs between $5,000 to $10,000.
 It is also one of the most-used systems in your home.
 In fact, most homeowners use some aspect of their HVAC system every day, all year long.
 Consequently, protecting and maintaining your new home’s HVAC system should be a top priority.
 But how do you go about doing this?

 Quick and easy ways to extend the life of your HVAC system: